 Domestically, the Foundation currently awards grants in two areas.
 First, it supports organizations challenging the undue influence of moneyed interests in the U.S. political system.
 These organizations are working to make our government and policy makers more accountable to the people by reforming the role of money in our political system.
 The Foundation’s gender rights program currently supports organizations working across reproductive justice and LGBT rights issues.
 This includes a focus on funding organizations advancing the reproductive justice movement and those challenging overly broad religious exemptions being used to undermine LGBT rights, racial justice and reproductive justice.

 Finally, the Foundation is exploring a newer area of grantmaking using a human rights approach to challenge mass incarceration and criminalization, building on Overbrook’s long term support for organizations advancing a U.S. human rights movement.
 This initiative remains in development.

-The Foundation’s Human Rights grant making can be divided into the following Initiatives:
+As described above, the Foundation’s Human Rights grantmaking can be divided into the following initiatives: